How to Clean a Car Interior

 Clean Cloth Car Seats

-For cloth car seats, begin by vacuuming each seat well.
-Pretreat heavily-stained areas with a bit of upholstery cleaner or follow the guidelines for a specific type of stain.
-For dye-based stains like Kool-Aid, make a paste of powdered oxygen-based bleach and a bit of water.
+- Pretreat heavily-stained areas with some upholstery cleaner or follow the guidelines for a specific type of stain.
+Make a paste of powdered oxygen-based bleach and a bit of water for dye-based stains like Kool-Aid.
 Apply the paste to the stained area and let it work for at least one hour before vacuuming away residue.

-Once the heavy stains are removed, follow the instructions on the upholstery cleaner for the entire seat.
-Use a scrub brush to work the cleaner into the fabric and then use a microfiber cloth dipped in plain water to wipe away the cleaner and grime.
+- Use upholstery cleaner on the entire seat.
+Use a scrub brush to work the cleaner into the fabric, and then use a microfiber cloth dipped in plain water to wipe away the cleaner and grime.
+Repeat the steps as necessary.
+Try not to get the upholstery too wet.
+Sopping wet cushions can take long to dry and encourage mold growth.

 -